Renewable Energy: Inexpensive

 renewable energy is amongst the foremost challenges in science

-used as a clean replacement for fossil fuels in many applications,
+be used as a clean replacement for fossil fuels in many

-airplanes.
-It can further be used in fuel cells for powering
+trains, and airplanes.
+It can further be used in fuel cells for

-mobile devices such as lap-top computers and cell phones, as well
+powering mobile devices such as lap-top computers and cell

-as for meeting power requirements in buildings and industry.
-Many
+phones, as well as for meeting power requirements in buildings

-atmospheric pollutants) and necessitates removal of sulfur which
+necessitates removal of sulfur which deactivates the catalyst

-of hydrochloric acid and as a hydrogenating agent for unsaturated
+and as a hydrogenating agent for unsaturated fats and oils.

 [0007] In this context, where hydrogen has emerged as an